Collaborative Leadership Initiative Elders Rodney Burns, Stan McKay, and Garry McLean, discuss reconciliation.

 About Our Guests

-The late Garry McClean (Zhoongi-ghabowi Ininah-standing Strong Man) was from Lake Manitoba First Nation.
+The late Garry McLean (Zhoongi-ghabowi Ininah-standing Strong Man) was from Lake Manitoba First Nation.
 He was fluent in the Saulteaux Ojibway language.
 Garry spent most of his career working in the federal or provincial governments, and assisting and advising First Nation’s politics.

 Garry was the lead complainant in a 2009 class action lawsuit against the Government of Canada.
 He represented Indigenous survivors of Indian Day Schools who suffered abuse and loss of culture.
 Those represented were also left out of an initial settlement for survivors of Indian Residential Schools.
 Subsequently, a settlement with the federal government was finally announced in December 2018.
 Sadly, Garry passed away in February 2019 after a brief illness.